nr072/Quip/README.md

 ### Future Plan

-- Make data more persistent
-  - Use session storage
 - Provide data export feature
 - Show only the events of a specific date upon user interaction

 ### Miscellaneous

-#### Is there a plan to make it less temporary?
+#### Is there a plan to add a database?

-Yes.
-The risk of an accidental reload is dangerously obvious.
-Session storage will most likely be used to solve this.
-Plus, a feature to export data to file is planned.

-A database will probably never be integrated.
+Most likely, no.
 This is a quick planning tool, and the developer would like it to stay that way.